-Campagnolo Super Record was released in the early 1970’s as the successor to it’s top tier component group Nuovo Record.
+Campagnolo Super Record was released in 1974 as the successor to it’s top tier component group Nuovo Record.
 According to the 1982 Campagnolo catalogue, the Super Record group could be ordered with either a Nuovo Record bottom bracket (steel cups and axle) or with a Super Record bottom bracket that featured aluminium cups and a titanium axle to save weight.
 Both steel and titanium axles shared an identical square taper design with threaded holes on each end.
 Bolts were used to fix cranks to the axle.

 Unfortunately, this new titanium axle was not able to withstand the forces generated at the crank and was subsequently prone to breaking at the point where it attaches to the crank.
 This famously happened to 1982 Giro d’Italia, race leader Laurent Fignon who had a bad crash thanks to a broken first generation Super Record axle.